-The Local Government Association (LGA) has developed this Councillor Code of Conduct, in association with key partners and after extensive consultation with the sector, as part of its work on supporting all tiers of local government to continue to aspire to high standards of leadership and performance.
+The Local Government Association (LGA) has developed its Model Councillor Code of Conduct, in association with key partners and after extensive consultation with the sector, as part of its work on supporting all tiers of local government to continue to aspire to high standards of leadership and performance.
 It is a template for councils to adopt in whole and/or with local amendments.

-All councils are required to have a local Councillor Code of Conduct.
+All Councils are required to have a local Councillor Code of Conduct.

-The LGA will undertake an annual review of this Code to ensure it continues to be fit-for-purpose, incorporating advances in technology, social media and changes in legislation.
-The LGA can also offer support, training and mediation to councils and councillors on the application of the Code and the National Association of Local Councils (NALC) and the county associations of local councils can offer advice and support to town and parish councils.
+The LGA will undertake an annual review of its Code to ensure it continues to be fit-for-purpose, incorporating advances in technology, social media and changes in legislation.
+The LGA can also offer support, training and mediation to councils and Councillors on the application of the Code and the National Association of Local Councils (NALC) and the county associations of local Councils can offer advice and support to Town and Parish Councils.